NikolasMarkou/blind_image_denoising/README.md

 6. Avoid Batch Normalization at the end.
 7. Residual learning (learning the noise) trains faster and gives better metrics but may give out artifacts, so better avoid it.
+8. Every sample in each batch uses independent forms of noise.

 All these options are supported in the configuration.

 ## Model types